 If a problem arises for which you would rather not approach the course coordinator or lecturer, feel free to consult your Programme Director or the Head of School.

-Designated staff in the school are able to advise women students, Maori and Pacific Nation students, international students, students with disabilities and conjoint BTeach students about any specific concerns.
+There are designated staff advisors in the school avaliable to support female students, Maori and Pasifika students, international students, students with disabilities and conjoint BTeach students about any specific concerns.
 You can find these staff in the staff directory.

 If you wish to seek external aid, the Student Services Group

 is available to provide a variety of support and services.
 VUWSA

 is also available for welfare and representation needs.